RebinW/Microsoft-SC-300/00-tenant-setup/05-external-collaboration-settings.md

 **4. Collaboration restrictions**

 Collaboration restrictions defines which domains are allowed into the tenant.
-This does not only apply to guest invites eventhough it mentions invite in all three options but also applies to self-service sign up via user flows and OTP guest creation.
+This does not only apply to guest invites eventhough it mentions *invitations* in all three options but also applies to self-service sign up via user flows and OTP guest creation.
 Of course it does not apply to B2C in any way and only affects B2B collaborations.

 ![Collaboration restrictions](screenshots/collaboration-restrictions.png)

+Option 1: Allowing invitations to any domain might be good for:
+- early start ups
+- test tenants

+Risks: Uncontrolled external identities and data leakage

+Option 2: Deny invitations to specific domains:
+- Blacklist model "deny bad domains"
+- You can never list all unwanted domains "maintenance heavy"
+- Deny list are limited to 25.000 characters

+Option 3: Only approved domains allowed:
+- Best option following least privilege
+- list suppliers, partners, parent company "everything else is blocked"
+- Also limited to 25.000 characters

+Important to note:
+- Only one policy per organization
+- Why cannot create both a allow and a block list
+- Number of added domains to either deny list or allow list is limited to 25.000 characters
+- Already onboarded external users who has a different domain than on either list are not affected
+- Allow/ block list and cross tenant access settings are checked at the time of invatation